pratham1500/GatoRest-Inn/README.md

 Moderate experience in Java, SQLite
 Some experience in Android app development using Android studio No experience with Golang, Angular, or Typescript.

+Pratham Agarwal:
+Experienced in C, C++, Java, Python, Game Development.
+Moderate experience in Artificial Intelligence, Machine Learning, HTML Some experience in Android App Dev., IOS App Dev.
+No experience with Golang, Angular, or Typescript.